Sutherland spaceport: Launch operation

-The spaceport will be owned and operated by Highlands and Islands Enterprise, with a commercial operator having been sought but not appointed as of November 2020.
-Also as of 2020 it is expected that it will only be used to launch Orbex Prime rockets, from a single launch pad.
+Although the spaceport applications and permissions were completed by HIE, a development agency, a commercial operator was always intended, and in 2022 the site was subleased to Orbex who had originally been involved as one of the rocket suppliers.
+By 2020 Orbex was the only launch company expecting to use the site, with plans for a single launch pad with up to 12 launches a year of their Orbex Prime rockets.
 Using bio-propane, the Orbex Prime rocket aims to have a significantly lower carbon impact compared to other rocket fuels.
 The rockets and engines are to be made at Orbex's Forres manufacturing plant, near Inverness, using 3D printing.
 They are aiming for re-usability for the booster stage, and full mass recovery so that no rocket materials are left on land or sea or in space.
-The first three launches, which are projected to start by the end of 2022, would carry payloads up to 125 kg, to allow for testing margins and extra instrumentation.
+The first three launches would carry payloads up to 125 kg, to allow for testing margins and extra instrumentation.
 Amongst the six contracts that Orbex had signed up for satellite launches is In-Space Missions, who have booked the second flight for the launch of their Faraday-2b spacecraft which itself holds six or more cubesats.
 When fully operational the Orbex Prime is expected to have a payload capacity of 180 kg.

-The spaceport will occupy some 13 acres of land to be leased from the Melness Crofters Estate, forming three enclosed areas within the common grazing moorland of the 2464 acre estate.
-Around launch days the crofters will be required, with due compensation, to clear their livestock from an exclusion zone.
+The spaceport expected to occupy some 13 acres of land to be leased from the Melness Crofters Estate, forming three enclosed areas within the common grazing moorland of the 2464 acre estate.
+Around launch days the crofters would be required, with due compensation, to clear their livestock from an exclusion zone.

-The three enclosed areas will all be accessed from a new roadway running north-west from the A838.
+The three enclosed areas are accessed from a new roadway built in 2024, running north-west from the A838.
 Alongside the entranceway will be the Launch Operations Control Centre (LOCC).
-This is to have low visual impact from the road, with a planted Green roof housing facilities to control the launch and panoramic glass windows facing towards the launchpad.
-Some 2 km north-west is the Launch Site Integration Facility (LSIF), including a building for assembly of launch vehicles and their payloads and an Antennae Park with satellite tracking and telemetry equipment.
+This is to have low visual impact from the road, with a planted green roof housing facilities to control the launch, and panoramic glass windows facing towards the launchpad.
+Some 2 km north-west is the Launch Site Integration Facility (LSIF), including a building for assembly of launch vehicles and their payloads, and an antennae park with satellite tracking and telemetry equipment.
 Around 0.5 km north of the LSIF, linked by an access rail, will be the launchpad, incorporating facilities for storage and management of the bio-propane and liquid oxygen.